 shareName: share6185

-The accountName references an existing storage account, resourceGroupName specifies the resource group, and shareName sets the share identifier.
-Without additional properties, the share uses SMB protocol (default), transaction-optimized access tier, and standard performance characteristics.
+The accountName references an existing storage account, resourceGroupName specifies the Azure resource group, and shareName sets the share identifier.
+Without additional properties, the share uses SMB protocol with default settings: TransactionOptimized tier and standard performance.

 Enable NFS protocol for Linux workloads

-Linux applications and containers often require NFS protocol support for file sharing.
+Linux applications and containers often require NFS-based file shares for compatibility with POSIX file system semantics.

 import * as pulumi from "@pulumi/pulumi";